allartburns/LasaurApp/README.md

 - dxf line colors
 - dxf units converted to mm

+In Testing:
+- flip dxf files on the X axis by default

 TODO list:
-- flipping dxf files so that they don't cut face down in the lasersaur
 - fix circle/arc generation?
 Make test file with holes from 1mm to 25mm for tests.
 - TEXT YES TEXT I'M WORKING ON THAT DILUTE!
 DILUTE!
 OK!